Linked Open Data

 -

 Community Sharing: Create a collaborative platform for openly contributing and sharing metadata.
 This is already happening in practice through the Ex Libris Community Zone, selected consortia, and other cooperative organizations.
-The goal for 2024 and beyond is to expand and support such collaborations, including access to a metadata ecosystem.
+The goal for 2024 and beyond is to expand and support such collaborations, including access to an open-source metadata ecosystem.

 -

-Linked Open Data: Create a production-scale solution for integrating libraries into the global semantic web, to realize the promise of linked data – more efficient cataloging, better discovery, and improved interoperability.
+Linked Open Data: Create a production-scale solution for integrating libraries into the global semantic web, to realize the promise of Linked Open Data – more efficient cataloging, better discovery, and improved interoperability.
 Linked Open Data also makes it easier to implement free access or community-based sharing of metadata.

 -

-Data Enrichment: Retrieve, display, and provide access to relevant data from additional sources to enhance the experience of patrons and staff (e.g., displaying an author info card with more information about a book’s author).
+Data Enrichment: Retrieve, display, and provide access to relevant data from additional sources beyond the library silo to enhance the experience of patrons and staff (e.g., displaying info card and contributor page with more information about a book’s author).

 Freeing Librarians: What We’ve Done, What We’re Doing, and What’s Next